 I decided I was going to pick the lock.
 The only problem is, I don’t know how to pick a lock.
 I’ve broken into my house with a credit card before, but this is different.
 Caroline found some bobby pins in her bag, and I googled ‘how to pick a lock with a bobby pin’ (it’s a very complicated process).
 As soon as I thought I was ready to take on this lock, a dog came running towards the car, barking.
 We are in the middle of a dark forest, and had no idea whether or not this dog was friendly.
 I rolled down the window and threw some chapati, trying to distract the dog while I continue my quest to break into the National Park.
 Thankfully, right about now, a man comes walking towards us with a flashlight (the dog is his, and is very friendly by the way).
 He didn’t have a key, but called his friend to come and unlock the gate for us (I’ll have to practice my lock picking skills at a later date and maybe play some more Skyrim — I know at least my brothers will understand this reference).
 They gave us some parting words along the lines of, “What if you get stuck?
 Is it just the two of you?
 Are you sure you don’t want to wait until morning?”
 To which I replied, “We’ll be fine.
 My car is four-wheel drive,” and sped off (after giving him chapati and a few hundred shillings as a thank you gift).
 By the way, if you ever enter Chogoria after dark and find yourself stuck at this gate, call Loyford (0712409561), he was super helpful.

 Nothing was standing in our way now; we were feeling unstoppable!
 We were cruising, we were jamming, and oh, shit, we were stuck.
 After talking all that shit about how we weren’t going to get stuck, we had to get out of this.
 I reversed, tried again, reversed, tried the other side.
 Nope, we were really stuck.
 The mud was super deep and it was only getting worse with the rain.
 Caroline suggested we stop and take a break to think.
 I didn’t want to, but fine, I’ll humor her.
 She had asked me earlier if my car was already in four-wheel drive.
 “Yeah, it’s just automatically always in four-wheel drive,” I said (duh).
 Keep in mind that I had just purchased this car (a Nissan X-Trail, which I had almost no idea what it was capable of, and so I had been running on hopes and prayers), and this was my second time taking her outside of Nairobi.
 So after a few more minutes of sheer panic due to the realizations that we would have to sleep in the car, that those same guys would find us and say “told you so”, and that we would now be delayed and never reach the summit in time, Caroline said, “What if we switched it from two-wheel drive to four-wheel drive” (simultaneously reaching behind my steering wheel and turning the switch).
 “Shit,” I confessed, “I didn’t see that.”
-But I was too relieved to be embarrassed.
-Sure enough, that did the trick, and we made it the rest of the way to the main gate without further issues (except for my pride being a bit wounded, which you can see here).
+Caroline you brilliant woman!
+And sure enough, we made it the rest of the way to the main gate without further issues (except for my pride being a bit wounded, which you can see here).